eth-educators/eth-docker-docs/website/docs/Support/ChangingWithdrawalCredentials.md

 You should also create a new text file on the Data USB that contains the address you want your validator rewards to go to.
 This has to be an address you control.
 Good choices are a hardware wallet where the mnemonic was never online or a contract such as a [multi-signature safe](https://app.safe.global/).

+**Do not** set your withdrawal address to an exchange wallet.
+The funds will not be credited, and you will battle support for them.

 **Triple-check the withdrawal address you choose!
 You can only set this once**

 If you do not provide the address through a USB stick you will have to type it manually which is prone to human error.